 The changes in your pipeline velocity metric over time are often more important than the actual number.
 If you multiply your daily rate by the number of days in the month, your monthly revenue forecast will be more accurate.

 What does an automated sales pipeline look like in action?

-Airtame tracks two separate lead scores to improve their conversion rate:
+Airtame tracks 2 separate lead scores to improve their conversion rates: